 * Clean their rooms and toy rooms

 This is a great age because your kid is starting to become more independent.
 They are choosing their own clothes, helping with laundry and dishes, and hopefully making their bed and cleaning their room each day.
-You can also add a few more chores, including preparing easy meals completely on their own, washing the car, and cleaning their bathroom.
+You can also add a few more chores, including preparing easy meals completely on their own, making and or helping with their school lunches, washing the car, and cleaning their bathroom.

 Chores For Your Pre-Teen

 By the time your child reaches their pre-teen stage, which is between 11 and 12 years old, they are doing many things on their own.
 This is the age where you should expect your son and daughter to start doing their own laundry.

 You can still supervise them to make sure they use the right amount of soap and select the right setting, but for the most part, it is a chore they can handle on their own.

 Pre-teens can also do the following things themselves:

 * Change their bed sheets